Background pattern

 Tel: +44 (0) 1707 366000

-This medicinal product has been authorised under a conditional approval.
-This type of approval means that more information is expected to be obtained about this medicinal product.
+This medicinal product has been authorized with a "conditional approval".
+This type of approval means that more information is expected to be obtained for this medicinal product.

-The European Medicines Agency will review the new information about this medicinal product at least once a year and this summary of product characteristics will be updated as necessary.
+The European Medicines Agency will review the new information for this medicinal product at least once a year, and this prospectus will be updated as necessary.

 Other sources of information

 Columvi should be administered by intravenous infusion through a specific infusion line.
-It should not be administered as a bolus intravenously.
+It should not be administered as an intravenous bolus.

-Below are the instructions for diluting Columvi before administration.
+The following are the instructions for dilution of Columvi before administration.

 Dilution instructions

-?Before intravenous administration, Columvi must be diluted by a healthcare professional using aseptic technique.
+?Before intravenous administration, Columvi must be diluted by a healthcare professional using an aseptic technique.

 ?Do not shake the vial.
-Visually inspect the vial of Columvi to detect particles or discoloration before administration.
-Columvi is a transparent and colourless solution.
-Discard the vial if the solution is turbid, has changed colour or contains visible particles.
+Visually inspect the Columvi vial for particles or discoloration before administration.
+Columvi is a clear and colorless solution.
+Discard the vial if the solution is cloudy, has changed color, or contains visible particles.

-?Withdraw the required volume of0.9% sodium chloride solution or0.45% sodium chloride solution, as described in Table1, from the infusion bag using a sterile needle and syringe and discard the solution.
+?Withdraw the appropriate volume of sodium chloride 9 mg/ml (0.9%) or sodium chloride 4.5 mg/ml (0.45%) injectable solution, as described in Table 1, from the infusion bag using a sterile needle and syringe, and discard the solution.

-?Invert the infusion bag gently to mix the solution and prevent excessive foam formation.
+?Gently invert the infusion bag to mix the solution and avoid excessive foam formation.
 Do not shake.

-?Inspect the infusion bag to discard particles and discard if present.
+?Inspect the infusion bag for particles and discard if present.

-?Before starting the intravenous infusion, the contents of the infusion bag must be at room temperature (25°C).
+?Before starting the intravenous infusion, the contents of the infusion bag should be at room temperature (25°C).

 Dose of Columvi to be administered